Home / Travel Tips / Tibet Tips / FAQs / When Traveling

 Answer: Tipping is not customary in China.
 However as the tourism develops, tour guides, drivers, and the hotel staff do expect tips.
 If the service is satisfactory, a few dollars to the guide and the driver will be appreciated.
 However, in restaurants and on taxis, tips are not necessary.

 Answer: All Tibetan are religious Buddhists, and respect for their beliefs is very important.
 Here are some tips for your reference.
-Your guide in Tibet will give you more information:
+Your guide will give you more information:

 1) You need to walk clockwise in or outside of religious facilities, like temples, monasteries, pagodas, and mani stones.